 Clinical Cardiac Electrophysiology Certification Scoring and Results

 The examination pass-fail decision is based on your performance on the entire examination.
 Unanswered questions are scored as incorrect; therefore, you should answer every question.
 The minimum passing score reflects an absolute standard that is independent of the performance of any group of candidates.
-This standard has been established by the examination committee and approved by the ABIM Board of Directors.
+The standard for each assessment is set by the designated ABIM Subspecialty Board or Test Committee.

 ABIM is aware that, on occasion, for a small number of questions, changes in medicine (such as the publication of new practice guidelines for hypertension) occur late in the examination publishing process and may alter what was previously the correct answer.
 Do your best to answer all questions according to your understanding of current clinical principles and practice.
 If ABIM determines that what was designed to be the correct answer has been changed by new information, this question will not be counted in the overall score.